MaxLugo/SVARIV/README.md

 example.ipynb
 This file will call SVARIV.py functions and replicates the results. file format .ipynb (jupyter)

-Both files example.* are the same in the content.
+Both files example.* have the same in the content.

 requirements.txt
-libraries required to run the the python implementation
+Libraries required to run the the python implementation

 runtime.txt
-python version to be use in this case was tested in python-3.7.6 But it should run in python 3+
+Python version to be use (in this case was tested in python-3.7.6) But it should run in python 3+

 At the moment the confidence intervals are constructed with a simple bootstrap procedure which are not the intervals presented